AntCPLab/OpenCoral/doc/troubleshooting.rst

-By default, the compiler runs optimizations that in some corner case can introduce errors with memory accesses such as accessing an :py:func:`~Compiler.types.Array`.
+By default, the compiler runs optimizations that in some corner case can introduce errors with memory accesses such as accessing an :py:class:`~Compiler.types.Array`.
 If you encounter such errors, you can fix this either  with ``-M`` when compiling or placing `break_point()` around memory accesses.